Should I Contact a Lawyer After Being Bit by a Dog?

 Strict Liability for Pet Owners in North Carolina

 Some dogs are considered so inherently dangerous that North Carolina subjects their owners to strict liability.
-This means that the owners are automatically liable for the damages their animals cause, even if the owners weren’t negligent at all.
+This means that the owners are automatically liable for the damages their dog causes, even if the owners weren’t negligent at all.
 The One-Bite Rule is generally irrelevant in strict liability cases.

 Strict liability applies to owners of “dangerous dogs,” as defined by state or local law.
 This includes:

-- Any dog that has inflicted severe injury or death on another person without provocation
+- Dogs that inflicted severe injury or death on another person without provocation

 - Any dog that has been kept for purposes of dog fighting in the past

-- Any dog that local authorities classify as “potentially dangerous” because of threatening or violent behavior in the past
+- Dogs local authorities classified as “potentially dangerous” because of threatening or violent behavior

 Note that a dog with any history of biting or violence may subject its owner to strict liability.
 If you aren’t sure whether to proceed on grounds of negligence or strict liability, the Charlotte dog bite attorneys at DeMayo Law Offices, L.L.P.® can help.